UKGovLD/URI-patterns-core/URI Patterns v0.4.md

 There are two commonly used patterns for assigning URI  to such ‘non-information’ resources.

-1. Use a URI with a fragment identifier eg:
+1. Use a URI with a fragment identifier eg:<br />

-**../school/100866#id
+**'../school/100866#id'**

-**The natural fragment stripping action of the HTTP protocol means that the HTTP retrieval request will be made using the URI stripped of its fragment.
-The content of the HTTP response, served directly with a 200 OK status code, is expected to describe the ‘thing’ (a school in the case of the example above) using its assigned URI, ie. **../school/100866#id** in the case of this example, as a subject identifier.
+The natural fragment stripping action of the HTTP protocol means that the HTTP retrieval request will be made using the URI stripped of its fragment.
+The content of the HTTP response, served directly with a 200 OK status code, is expected to describe the ‘thing’ (a school in the case of the example above) using its assigned URI, ie. **`../school/100866#id`** in the case of this example, as a subject identifier.

-Where the fragment identifier pattern is used, the fragment "**id**" shall always imply that the URI identifies a (real-world) "thing".
+Where the fragment identifier pattern is used, the fragment "**`id`**" shall always imply that the URI identifies a (real-world) "thing".

 2. Use a URI without a fragment identifier eg: